jvitku/nengoros/readme.txt

 	-and modified version of ROSjava core ( http://wiki.ros.org/rosjava ), which is independent of ROS installation.

 =============================== PREREQUISITES:

-Download additional python-based ROS tools and init them:
+Download additional python-based ROS tool and init it:

-	pip install -U rosdep
 	pip install -U wstool

-		-or download and "python setup.py install" them from here https://github.com/vcstools/ -or "sudo apt-get install python-rosdep" on linux
+		-or download and "python setup.py install" them from here https://github.com/vcstools/ -or "sudo apt-get install python-wstool" on linux

-	sudo rosdep init
-	rosdep update

 =============================== INSTALLATION:

-Note: this describes installation of tool which uses standalone version of rosjava.

-Download this list repo containing list of packages in the .rosinstall file.
+There are two choices of installation:
+	-rosbased:
+		-use if you managed to install ROS infrastructure
+	-standalone:
+		-does not require any other ROS packages

 Choose which version to use, e.g. for standalone (creates .rosinstal file):
 	wstool init -j8 . standalone.rosinstall